-The geology of Burfjord is highly favorable for the development of Au and Au-Cu deposits, with tectonically deformed and dismembered mafic metavolcanic rocks hosting quartz ± calcite, albite and actinolite veins, vein networks, hydrothermal breccias, and lenses of disseminated sulfide (pyrite-chalcopyrite ± pyrrhotite, arsenopyrite) mineralization.
+The geology of Burfjord is highly favorable for the development of gold and gold-copper deposits, with tectonically deformed and dismembered mafic metavolcanic rocks hosting quartz ± calcite, albite and actinolite veins, vein networks, hydrothermal breccias, and lenses of disseminated sulfide (pyrite-chalcopyrite ± pyrrhotite, arsenopyrite) mineralization.
 EMX sees discovery potential throughout the 55 square kilometer permit area.

 Note: The nearby mines and deposits in the region provide context for EMX’s Project, which occurs in a similar geologic setting, but this is not necessarily indicative that the project hosts similar mineralization.